webpack-contrib/less-loader/README.md

 Default: `false`

-`Less` warnings and errors will be webpack warnings and errors, not just logs.
+`Less` warnings and errors will be treated as webpack warnings and errors, instead of being logged silently.

 **warning.less**